7 Best P90 Guitars [2023] Awesome Guitars With P90s

 The combination of the semi hollow mahogany body, with a spruce center block gives an unusual, and quite stunning combination of warmth and clarity, not often found in instruments in this price range.
 Despite the inherent warmth, this Gretsch will still scream if given the chance.

 Gretsch offers a handful of no-frills P90 guitars with old-school ‘soapbar’ mojo.
-I’ve selected the the G2622 model as it offers great value for the price.
+The Gretsch G2622 model is our favorite from their lineup, as it offers great value for the price.
 Plus, it’s available with or without the Bigsby and features a spruce center block makes it fairly resistant to feedback.

-The G2622 features a laminated maple body with oversized f-holes, and a 24.75” scale length.
-The U-shaped Nato neck is playable and the double-cutaway allows easy access to the higher register.
+The G2622 featured a laminated maple body with oversized f-holes and a 24.75” scale length.
+The U-shaped Nato neck was playable and the double cutaway allowed easy access to the higher register.
 The guitar features a Laurel fingerboard that houses 22 medium-jumbo frets.
-The art-deco add-ons, aged white binding, and purfling add charm to the vintage styling.
+The art-deco add-ons, aged white binding, and purfling added charm to the vintage styling.

-Tone-wise, the G2622T is loud, flamboyant, and has a distinct fullness to it.
-The output of FideliSonic P-90 pickups is a touch above the rest in this segment.
-The neck pickup is warm, rounded, and sweet-sounding whereas the bridge pickup brings the bite and twang to the table.
+Tone-wise, the G2622T was loud, flamboyant, and had a distinct fullness to it.
+The output of FideliSonic P-90 pickups was a touch above the rest in this segment.
+The neck pickup was warm, rounded, and sweet-sounding whereas the bridge pickup brings the bite and twang to the table.

-It has a ‘Gretsch-like’ timber that is hard to dial out throughout the settings.
-They have warmth but also deliver a brightness on account of the distinct presence in the treble.
-This enables the guitar to sound loud and well-defined even when you crank the dirt.
-Moreover, it has a twang that will sit well with country and rockabilly guitarists.
+It has a ‘Gretsch-like’ timbre that is hard to dial out throughout the settings.
+They had warmth, but also deliver a brightness on account of the distinct presence in the treble.
+This enabled the guitar to sound loud and well-defined even when we pushed it into overdrive.
+It had a distinct a twang that worked well with country and rockabilly styles, too.

-That said, the G2622T is not the only Streamliner with P90s.
-Other options within the $500 to $1000 price range include the G2655-P90 (without Bigsby) and G655T-P90.
+That said, the G2622T isn’t the only Streamliner with P90s.
+Other options within the $500 to $1,000 price range include the G2655-P90 (without Bigsby) and G655T-P90.
 We recommend the versions without the Bigsby at this price point, unless you really need the bends and warbles.

 Verdict: The Gretsch G2622T-P90 ranks as the best option for those who want a versatile gain-friendly guitar.
 The build quality, tone, and finish give it a premium feel whereas the charismatic design and relaxed playability make it a shoo-in for Gretsch fans.
 With or without a Bigsby, it’s a solid option for a P-90 equipped semi-hollow body electric guitar.